Praqma/GodotDevOps/docs/BlogPost.md

 ### Dealing with large files in git <a name="git-lfs"></a>

-By design, a git repository contains the full history of its contents.
+By design, a git repository contains the full history of all its contents.
 This is what allows you to interact with the history even while offline.
-However, storing every version of every texture, model, sound file, etc. can cause a game dev repository to swell to an incredible size.
+However, storing every version of every texture, model, sound file, etc. can cause a game development repository to swell to an incredible size.

-Not storing every version isn't an option.
+Not storing every version isn't an option, it's core to git.
 Luckily there's two ways to deal with the size issue: Git LFS and shallow cloning.

 Git Large File Storage (LFS) is a tool that allows you to mark certain file types to be stored outside of your repository.